HSLdevcom/jore-history-graphql-import/README.md

 You need a Postgres database to run the import against.
 The app will apply the DB schema when starting.

+> Ensure you are using the dev database (`transitlog-dev-cluster-c.postgres.database.azure.com`) or a local database when running locally.

 ### Build Docker container

 Build the container: